medusajs/medusa/docs/content/add-plugins/stripe.md

 Once the promise resolves you can handle the errors, if there are any.
 If not, you can complete the customer’s order using `complete` from Medusa’s client.
 This request expects the cart ID which you should have access to as well.

-If you run your server and storefront now, you’ll see the Stripe UI element and you’ll be able to make orders.
+If you run your backend and storefront now, you’ll see the Stripe UI element and you’ll be able to make orders.

 ![Stripe Form](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001190/Medusa%20Docs/Stripe/NOi8THw_xv3zsx.png)